Prinzessin Victoria Luise: Background

 Early cruises, called "excursions", were a success, but ocean liners were not ideal for the task.
 They had too few amenities aboard to occupy passengers on long voyages.
 They were multi-class ships, with large steerage accommodation unsuited to cruising.
 Divisions between first and second class divided and limited access to deck space.
-What deck space there was was mostly sheltered, designed to protect passengers from North Atlantic weather.
+What deck space there was mostly sheltered, designed to protect passengers from North Atlantic weather.
 Some of the ports that tourists might like to visit could not accommodate liners as big as Augusta Victoria.
 Ballin saw that a ship designed specifically for cruising would be more suitable, and also that she could spend all year cruising.